Partner with us for a place to call home.

 - Applicants must have a minimum credit score of at least 620 and be clear of any liens and judgments.
 Any bankruptcies must be discharged at least 4 years ago.

 - Applicant must have worked in the same occupation for one year or at least two years if self-employed.

 - Applicant must meet Minimum Buyer Financing amount for home they applied to.

 Total household income must be below 80% of the area median income.

 Note that unemployment income cannot be counted.

-- Applicant must live or work in King County.
+- Applicant must live or work in county they are applying.

 - Applicant must be a permanent legal resident of the United States at the time of application.

 - Applicant must use the home as their primary residence.

 Sweat Equity: An applicant must be willing to complete 250 hours of sweat equity per household.
 Sweat Equity is Habitat’s term for the labor that Habitat homeowners put into building their home and the homes of their Habitat neighbors.